In this week’s d’Verse Poets, the host, Frank J. Tassone, invites us “to write a haibun that alludes to memory. To our past, any way you construe it.”

 Horror & Supernatural content. *Do not read this haibun if you are of a nervous disposition.

-NOTE They did not offer me a change of room in the hotel.
-Wild horses could not persuade me to spend another night there. (not even a “Mare of the Night”) I lodged for the rest of my contract, at a relative’s house who lived in a town approximately 25 miles outside of Belfast.
-I drove over fifty miles a day through ice and snow to rehearsals, rather than spending another night in the room in the annex.
+They did not offer me another room in the hotel.
+Wild horses could not have persuaded me to spend a second night there — not even a “Mare of the Night.”
+I lodged for the rest of my contract at a relative’s house, about twenty‑five miles outside Belfast.

 Leave a comment